About The Health Protocol

 Why plant-based?

 Because the convergence of long-term evidence on metabolic, cardiovascular, and longevity outcomes points consistently in that direction.
 The plant-based pattern is not a moral position.
 It is the dietary pattern with the strongest empirical support for the outcomes the protocol cares about.
-Pattern over purity; tiered hierarchy in the Workbook.
+Pattern over purity, with a tiered hierarchy in the Workbook.

 Is this evidence-based?

 Yes.
-Every claim in the seminar and the book is traceable to a citation map.
-No invented statistics.
-No therapeutic claims.
-Reduce-risk language with citation only.
-The Workbook contains specific lab markers and reference values.
+Every claim in the seminar and the book is traceable to a citation map, drawing on large prospective cohorts, randomized trials on intermediate markers, and systematic reviews with meta-analysis.
+No invented statistics, no therapeutic claims, reduce-risk language with citation only.
+The Library's science page documents the primary sources.

 What does the seminar cost?